 Specialized Land Transactions

 When it comes to specialized real estate matters, it’s important that you have an experienced attorney on your side who can help you navigate the various and complex issues that often arise.
-At Blasingame, Burch, Garrard & Ashley, P.C., our real estate lawyers are incredibly knowledgeable of the many intricacies associated with unique real estate matters.
+At Blasingame, Burch, Garrard & Ashley, P.C., our real estate lawyers in Athens and Lake Oconee are incredibly knowledgeable of the many intricacies associated with unique real estate matters.
 We have the experience, skills, and resources necessary to help you throughout the process.

 At Blasingame, Burch, Garrard & Ashley, P.C., we routinely represent clients in the following:

 At BBGA, our experienced real estate attorneys assist with the acquisition, development, and sale of commercial and residential properties.
 Our clients include developers, builders, and existing associations requiring counsel in the challenges, rights, and responsibilities associated with the creation and administration of owners and condominium associations.
 In our representation, we routinely negotiate, review, interpret, prepare declarations, covenants, covenants, and restrictions governing the use of property.
 We are well-versed in the Georgia Property Owners Association Act and the Georgia Condominium Act, and have extensive experience in submitting and converting property to the condominium form of ownership.

 - Internal Revenue Code 1031 tax deferred exchanges

 Our attorneys have represented buyers and sellers in traditional 1031 tax-free exchanges, as well as reverse exchanges.
 We work closely with related partners, such as Qualified Intermediaries and Exchange Accommodation Title Holders, to help accomplish our clients’ objectives.